edge-core/sonic-buildimage/README.md

     make all

 ## Usage for ARM Architecture
-To build Arm32 bit for (ARMHF) plaform
+To build Arm32 bit for (ARMHF) platform
     ARM build has dependency in docker version 18, if docker version is 19, downgrade to 18 as below sudo apt-get install --allow-downgrades  -y docker-ce=5:18.09.0~3-0~ubuntu-xenial